 You can choose to have a tiled roof, or a polycarbonate roof.
 The roof can also be partly glazed or fully glazed.
 Each choice will affect your average conservatory cost and conservatory prices.

 You can choose to have full-glass sides or walls, or dwarf walls where the glazing sits on a low brick wall.
 As we said, the lean-to conservatory is extremely versatile for the average conservatory cost you might invest in it.

 How much does a Victorian conservatory cost?
 A Victorian conservatory, as the name suggests, is influenced by the late Victorian architecture.
 Unlike the basic square or rectangular shape of a lean-to conservatory, this can have three or five facets.

 A three faceted Victorian conservatory has a bay front with three main windows, while a five faceted one has five main windows.
 Each one has a different average conservatory cost.

 This style of conservatory adds a stylish element to the architecture of your house.
 The shape of the conservatory allows as much light in as you want.
 The multifaceted windows create a cosy nook in your sunny room, making the average conservatory cost totally worth it.

-The average conservatory cost for the same size but fully-glazed would be £9,500 to £11,000 with a polycarbonate roof, and between £10,500 and £11,000 for a glass roof.
+The average conservatory cost for the same size but fully-glazed would be £9,500 to £11,000 with a polycarbonate roof, and conservatory prices between £10,500 and £11,000 for a glass roof.

 How much does an Edwardian conservatory cost?
 The Edwardian style conservatory can prove to be a great investment.
 It combines the simplicity of a lean-to with the aesthetic appeal of a Victorian to give you great value for the average conservatory cost.

 Another feature it offers is that its pitched roof, that is angled to drain off rainwater can be made as large as you like.
-It is not restricted, like the lean-to conservatory is, by the size of the conservatory.
+It is not restricted, like the lean-to conservatory is, by the size of the build.